 OK, so who are these people?
 It could be a hacker in the USA who is out to do damage or disrupt.
 It could be a member of an Eastern Europe cybercrime mafia that is trying to penetrate your network and steal cash from your online bank account.
 Or, it could be a Chinese hacker that is trying to get in your organization’s network for corporate espionage.

 Understanding the different attack vectors for this type of crime is key when it comes to prevention.
-This is how the bad guys do it:
+This is how cybercriminals do it:

 An invented scenario is used to engage a potential victim to try and increase the chance that the victim will bite.
 It's a false motive usually involving some real knowledge of the victim (e.g. date of birth, Social Security number, etc.) in an attempt to get even more information.